Videos

 Tom Davenport is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Making Smarter Data-Driven Decisions
+Making Smarter Data-Driven Decisions Through an Analytics-First Culture

-The AI-Fueled Organization
+The All-In-On-AI Organization

 The Future of Work is Now: AI, Skills, and Job Redesign